Commonly Used Deposition Processes and Materials

 Sputtering Replaces E-beam in Critical Applications

-The introduction of electron-beam evaporation more than 50 years ago enabled high rates of deposition of high-temperature compounds such as the transition metal oxides.
-Those oxide materials are used in coatings for UV through Mid-IR regions, and commonly include SiO2, Al2O3, HfO2, Ta2O5, TiO2, Y2O3, and others.
-However, thermal evaporation by a beam of electrons is an inheren
+The introduction of electron-beam evaporationenabled high rates of deposition of high-temperature compounds such as transition metal oxides.
+Those oxide materials are used in coatings for UV through Mid-IR regions.
+They commonly include SiO2, Al2O3, HfO2, Ta2O5, TiO2, Y2O3, and others.
+However, thermal evaporation by a beam of electrons is an inherently unstable thermodynamic process.
+To help mitigate this, starting materials have been specially processed to provide greater compositional and physical uniformity.

-However, while better control of rate and composition is possible today compared to 10-20 years ago, E-beam deposition is rarely the process of choice for producing precision optical coatings such as narrow bandpass filters, dichroic edge filters, and beam-dividing coatings for near-UV through short-IR wavelengths.
+However, while better control of rate and composition is possible today, E-beam deposition is rarely the process of choice for producing precision optical coatings.
+These include narrow bandpass filters, dichroic edge filters, and beam-dividing coatings for near-UV through short-IR wavelengths.
 Those wavelength regions use the above-mentioned metal oxide materials that are produced by reactive sputtering.
-Longer wavelength IR, and coatings for wavelengths shorter than ~250 nm, require the use of non-oxide materials which are still best deposited by thermal evaporation sources, including E-beam.
-These materials include fluorides such as YF3, YbF3, HfF3, LaF3, MgF2, ZnS, ZnSe, Si, and Ge.

 Click to read the full Technical Paper "Commonly Used Deposition Processes and Materials."